✿ ~~ Who is Brad? (by Brad) ~~ ✿

 Growing up, Nine Inch Nails, Fatboy Slim, and Chemical Brothers had a pretty large influence on my own style as well.
-Music in video games had a lot of effect on me, and I tried to capture some of those same sentiments - from high-speed chases to groundbraking moments, to the menu music.
+Recently, I like what Kaskade, Skrillex, DeadMau5, and Diplo have done.
+Music in video games have had a lot of effect on me, and I tried to capture some of those same sentiments - from high-speed chases to groundbraking moments, to the menu music.
 I'm a fan of Science Fiction, in all media, and I appreciated the music and sound design coming out of the Mass Effect series, the Star Trek series, the Crysis series, Portal and Half-Life, Fallout series, Far Cry series, and anything Elder Scrolls.
-I loved listening to anything James Brown, Herbie Hancock, or Chick Corea.
+I loved listening to the greats - anything James Brown, Quincy Jones, Herbie Hancock, or Chick Corea.
 And, I listened to a lot of metal, as well.
-Furthermore, Dr. Dre and his production reach has had enormous influence on me as well - especially the drum production and how that fit in with basslines.
+Particularly, Dr. Dre and his production value has had enormous influence on me as well - especially the drum production and how that fit in with basslines.

 Overall, most of the tracks I make fall under the broad "Electronic" category, but vary underneath into forms of Breakbeat, House, Bass, Big Beat, Drumstep, Funky Breaks, Trap, and Chillout.
-I mean, we could even say that the bulk of what I create has a high-energy or party feeling, but with 25% of the rest being the contrast to that - the introspection, the chill flavor, which balances well with my personality and imagination style.
-There are so many genres, with so much crossover, I am incapable of classifying everything I have!
+I mean, we could even say that the bulk of what I create has a high-energy or party feeling, but with 25% of the rest being the contrast to that - the introspection, the chill flavor, which balances well with my personality and imagination style, but still has a little "Brad" in the orchestration.
+There are so many genres, with so much crossover, I am incapable of classifying everything I've done!
 I write for feeling expression, and usually ignore genre - I'll determine what it "classifies as" after I'm finished with the track.